 This is an indicative distribution map of the present distribution of the species based on best available knowledge.
 See map caveat for more information.

-Other Common names: Carnaby's, Mallee or White-tailed Cockatoo, or Black-Cockatoo; Slender-billed Black-Cockatoo (Higgins 1999; Sibley & Monroe 1990).
+Other Common names: Mallee Cockatoo, White-tailed Cockatoo, Black-Cockatoo or Slender-billed Black-Cockatoo (Higgins 1999; Sibley & Monroe 1990).

 The taxonomy of this species is conventionally accepted (Christidis & Boles 1994; Saunders 1979; Sibley & Monroe 1990).